Esri/nearby-javascript/README.md

 When you deploy your application, do not use the same Application ID for development as production.
 You want your Application ID to _only redirect to your production website_.

 ![](images/Register2.png)

+* `npm test` - run unit tests with local chrome driver.
+* `npm start` - compile application and run it in a local server at `http://localhost:8080/`.
+* `npm run build` - compile application for deployment.
+* `npm run serve` - Run a production build of the application, but serve it up locally to see how the built app will behave.

+Use `npm run serve` to full test that Service Workers are working correctly with `webpack-dev-server` self signed certificates.
+Refer to [this article](https://deanhume.com/testing-service-workers-locally-with-self-signed-certificates/) on how to run Chrome with proper flags enabled for development purposes.

 ## Demo